Svalbaz/Neverwinter/sessions/session-13.md

 >
 > The meal I made was a bit.. well it was fine.
 I felt bad so I shared the less good wine, keeping the better one.
 >
-> Still, at least I have that wine if things so south.
+> Still, at least I have that wine if things so South as we head North.